HOME | FAMILY | CONDUCTING | SINGING | USU | STEINER | STANFORD | PHOTOS

 I read books about wine production and made the decision to attempt to make my own wine.
 I purchased grapes, a wine-making kit, and precisely followed the directions.
 Items were sterilized, grapes were crushed and placed in a crock for initial fermentation.
 We were delighted to see bubbling fermentation activity and knew that we were well on our way to having our own home-made wine!
 Eventually, I filtered out the solid matter by passing the liquid through multiple layers of cheesecloth.
 Much later I checked the progress of the wine and found that it was still bubbling with a lot of activity on the surface of the new wine.
 We wanted this activity to slow prior to putting the "wine" in a large bottle fitted with a bubbler air-lock-trap.

 Why did the surface activity continue after so much time?
 Upon closer examination, I discovered that the movement was not caused by fermentation, but rather by tiny giggling, wiggling worms happily swimming in my new wine.
 Weeks of work for nothing?
-If it were tequila, perhaps the worms might have been more welcomed, but I sadly disposed of my first (and last) batch of homemade wine.
+If it were tequila, perhaps the worms might have been more welcomed, but I sadly disposed of my first batch of homemade wine.

 Although Phyllis enjoyed chasing the strawberry in the wine, she frowned upon chasing swimming winey worms.
 From that day to the present, I have purchased only commercially produced wine (and lots of it!)